Tokyo Tarareba Girls: Manga

-Written and illustrated by Akiko Higashimura, Tokyo Tarareba Girls was serialized in Kodansha's josei manga magazine Kiss from the May 2014 issue (released on March 24, 2014) to the June 2017 issue (released on April 25, 2017).
+Written and illustrated by Akiko Higashimura, Tokyo Tarareba Girls was serialized in Kodansha's josei manga magazine Kiss from the March 24, 2014, to April 25, 2017.
 Kodansha collected the individual chapters in nine tankōbon volumes published from September 2014 to July 2017.

 Kodansha USA licensed the manga for an English-language release in North America.
 It was first released digitally in February 2017, and later published in print from June 2018 to October 2019.

+Volumes

 Spin-offs

 Tokyo Tarareba Girls inspired three spin-off manga series, also written and illustrated by Akiko Higashimura.
 The first manga series, titled Tokyo Tarareba Girls Extra Edition: Tarare-Bar (東京タラレバ娘番外編 タラレBar, Tōkyō Tarareba Musume Bangai-hen: Tarare-Bar), features Tara and Reba—the talking codfish milt and liver mascots from Rinko's fantasies—running a bar and giving relationship advice in response to reader-submitted questions.
 It was serialized in Kodansha's josei manga magazine Kiss from the December 2017 issue (released on October 25, 2017) to the February 2019 issue (released on December 25, 2018).
 Kodansha collected the 10 chapters in a single tankōbon volume published on March 13, 2019.

 The second manga series, titled Tokyo Tarareba Girls Returns (東京タラレバ娘 リターンズ, Tōkyō Tarareba Musume Ritānzu), follows the lives of Rinko, Kaori, and Koyuki after the events of Tokyo Tarareba Girls.
 It was serialized in Kiss from the December 2018 issue (released on October 25, 2018) to the February 2019 issue (released on December 25, 2018).
 Kodansha collected the three chapters in a single tankōbon volume published on March 13, 2019.
 At their 2019 Anime NYC panel, Kodansha USA announced they licensed the series for an English-language release, to be made available digitally on December 24, 2019.
 The volume was delayed and instead released on October 6, 2020.

 The third manga series, titled Tokyo Tarareba Girls Season 2 (東京タラレバ娘 シーズン2, Tōkyō Tarareba Musume Shīzun 2), follows a new cast of characters and is centered on 30-year-old Reina Hirota, a single, part-time librarian who lives with her parents.
 It was serialized in Kiss from the June 2019 issue (released on April 25, 2019) to the November 2021 issue (released on September 25, 2021).
 Kodansha collected the series in six tankōbon volumes published from October 11, 2019, to November 12, 2021.
+Kodansha USA has licensed the series for digital release, with the first volume set to be released on July 9, 2024.